BAJAJ FINSERV DIRECT LIMITED

 Here is how you can apply for a gold loan with 18K gold smoothly and quickly:

-1. Visit a trusted bank, NBFC, or lender that accepts 18K gold for secured loans
+• Visit a trusted bank, NBFC, or lender that accepts 18K gold as a pledged jewellery or article for secured loans

-4. Once verified, the loan amount is calculated based on gold value and current market rates
+• Once verified, the loan amount is calculated based on gold value, current market rate, loan-to-value (LTV) ratio, etc.

-7. Your gold is safely stored by the lender until the loan is fully repaid
+• The creditor takes the gold in custody, and it is safely stored by the lender until the loan is fully repaid

 Benefits of Using 18K Gold as Collateral